20 questions ESL speaking game

 In groups, the students ask the teacher a yes/no question.
 After the teacher gives the answer, the students can have one chance to guess the secret thing.
 Play a few rounds and the team with the most points is the winner.

 You can also have students take turns being the one with the “secret.”
-This is actually a bit better because it’s more student centred.
+This is actually a bit better because it’s more student-centred.
 Students have to listen well, instead of just focusing on asking the questions.
 I usually make the student quickly tell me their secret thing so that I can assist if necessary and keep the game on track.

 Overall, it’s an excellent way for students to practice asking questions in English.
 Just be sure that students are actually making sentences!

-3 Quick Rules for 20 Questions Game
+3 Rules for ESL 20 Questions Game

 I put in a few rules that make things go more smoothly: